beep-projects/telegram.bot/README.md

 beep@projects:~$
 ```

-Once you have an API token for your bot, you need a **chat id** that the bot should talk to.
+Once you have an API token for your bot, you need a **chat id** to which the bot should talk to.
 The chat id is not easy to find, but `telegram.bot` will help you.

 You have two options: